 Note: You can use the CAST method to derive the angles 180°, 360°, and 150°.
 The other angles are gotten by going around the unit circle multiple times.

-to be equal in magnitude.5 cos(θ) = 3 cos(115° − θ).Use trigonometric identity (3b) with the lower sign to separate angle 115° from angle θ on the RHS of the equation.
+5 cos(θ) = 3 cos(115° − θ).Use trigonometric identity (6b) with the lower sign to separate angle 115° from angle θ on the RHS of the equation.

 tan(θ) = 2.305From the diagram above we see that the angle we want is θ = 66.5°.
 The other solution corresponds to having the vectors rotated by 180° and being in quadrants 3 and 4.